Apply smart: New data to consider

 So researchers at the AAMC conducted a study with the goal of helping anchor your initial thinking about the optimal number of applications.
 They wondered if there was a point at which the relationship between the number of applications submitted and the likelihood of entry into residency changes.
 The researchers investigated whether there is a point of diminishing returns—a point at which the value added by submitting one additional application is reduced relative to the value added by each application before reaching the point of diminishing returns.

 The researchers used data from applicants who applied through the AAMC Electronic Residency Application Service® (ERAS®) to residency programs in select specialties from 2010 to 2015.
-The exceptions are anesthesiology, dermatology, diagnostic radiology, and neurology, in which researchers used data from applicants who applied from 2010 to 2014.
+The exceptions are anesthesiology, dermatology, diagnostic radiology, neurology, radiation oncology, and urology, in which researchers used data from applicants who applied from 2010 to 2014.

 The researchers used a specialized type of regression analysis known as “spline regression” to understand the relationship between the number of programs to which an applicant applied and entry into a residency program.